Use Case

 Add agent-media commands to your crontab to generate content on a schedule.
 Combine with a rotating prompt list to publish fresh Shorts every day without any manual steps.

-$ # crontab -e 0 6 * * 1 /usr/local/bin/agent-media generate seedance1 -p "Monday motivation quote animation" --aspect-ratio 9:16
+$ # crontab -e 0 6 * * 1 /usr/local/bin/agent-media generate video -p "Monday motivation quote animation" --aspect-ratio 9:16

 How Much Does It Cost